Classical Verification of Quantum Computations in Linear Time: Quantum Computation Verification: Problem Set-up

 \subsection{Models of Protocol Formalizations}

-The set-up of our protocol contains the following parties. \begin{itemize} \item Client (also called verifier); \item Server (considered as the attacker in the malicious setting); \item Random oracle: As described in the introduction and Section \ref{sec:3.3}. \item Transcript registers: holds the transcripts of the protocol.
-Both the client and the server could read all the transcript registers; both the client and the server use it to transmit messages by copying (bit-wise $\fCN$) their own registers into empty transcript registers; each of the transcript registers could only be written once and become read-only (for both the client and the server) after that. \item Environment. \end{itemize} We use the following notations to describe the joint states of these parties. \begin{itemize} \item For describing the honest setting behavior we use the natural notation: for example, after one application of $\fNTCF$ (Protocol \ref{prtl:ntcf}) in the honest setting we say the client gets key tuple $(x_0,x_1)$ and the server gets states $\frac{1}{\sqrt{2}}(\ket{x_0}+\ket{x_1})$. \item To study the malicious setting we turn to use the purified joint states of all the parties to describe the overall states.
+\paragraph{Parties} The set-up of our protocol contains the following parties. \begin{itemize} \item Client (also called verifier); \item Server (considered as the attacker in the malicious setting); \item Random oracle: As described in the introduction and Section \ref{sec:3.3}. \item Transcript registers: holds the transcripts of the protocol.
+Both the client and the server could read all the transcript registers; both the client and the server use it to transmit messages by copying (bit-wise $\fCN$) their own registers into empty transcript registers; each of the transcript registers could only be written once and becomes read-only (for both the client and the server) after that. \item Environment. \end{itemize} \paragraph{States} We use the following notations to describe the joint states of these parties. \begin{itemize} \item For describing the honest setting behavior we use the natural notation: for example, after one application of $\fNTCF$ (Protocol \ref{prtl:ntcf}) in the honest setting we say the client gets key pair $(x_0,x_1)$ and the server gets state $\frac{1}{\sqrt{2}}(\ket{x_0}+\ket{x_1})$. \item To study the malicious setting we turn to use \emph{purified joint states} of all the parties to describe the overall states.
 In this notation everything including the client side keys is purified to an entangled state.
-Thus we need to introduce symbols for different registers. \begin{exmp} After an application of $\fNTCF$, we say a client holds a key tuple in register $\bK=(\bx_0,\bx_1)$.
-(Recall that we use bold font for systems.)
-And the joint state, assuming the client-side registers hold valid values, could be expanded into
+(Recall the purification is in the sense of Notation \ref{nota:cq}.) \begin{exmp}[Purified joint states after an evaluation of $\fNTCF$] After an application of $\fNTCF$, we say a client holds a key pair in register $\bK=(\bx_0,\bx_1)$.
+(Recall that we use bold font for registers.)
+Then the purified joint state in the malicious setting could be expanded into